Ammalgam-Protocol/docs/docs/developer-guide/contracts/libraries/GeometricTWAP.sol/library.GeometricTWAP.md

 ### boundTick

-Factor, `F` is the amount of information we have in the long-term array.
-It's represented by the last filled index count in the long-term array.
+Adjusts the new tick value to ensure it stays within valid bounds.
+When we have less data, the outlier factor is greater to allow for more flexibility to find the true price.

 *The function ensures that `newTick` stays within the bounds determined by `lastTick` and a dynamically calculated factor.*